katelynlai/library-management-tests/README.md

 ### Project Overview

-This project contains NUnit tests for the LibraryManagement system.
+This project contains NUnit tests for the Library Management system.
 It tests:
 - Book: borrowing, returning, availability
 - Patron: borrowing and returning books
 - Library: adding/removing books and patrons, searching books and borrowing and returning books